kyhau/docker-notebook/docker-orchestration.md

 # Execute this command from the node you are removing, you can gracefully leave the cluster without having to use
 # the NODE ID.
 docker swarm leave
+> Node left the defauly swarm.
+# The node will still appear in the node list, and marked as `down`.
+Use `node rm` to remove inactive node.

 # Enable autolock on an existing swarm cluster
 docker swarm update --autolock=true